CorporateUK Tax Strategy

 This strategy applies to The Liverpool Football Club & Athletic Grounds Limited (“LFC”) and to the group of companies (including all subsidiaries) headed by UKSV Holdings Company Limited (“UKSV”) in accordance with the requirements of Schedule 19 to the Finance Act 2016.
 In this strategy, references to ‘LFC’, ‘UKSV’, ‘the Club’ or ‘the Group’ are to all these entities.
 The strategy is being published in accordance with paragraph 16(4) of the Schedule.
+This tax strategy document is effective for the financial year ending 31 May 2023.
+The tax strategy statement is reviewed annually and updated as necessary.

-This strategy applies from the date of publication until it is superseded.
 References to ‘UK Taxation’ are to the taxes and duties set out in paragraph 15(1) of the Schedule which include Income Tax, Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax, and Stamp Duty Land Tax.
 References to ‘tax’, ‘taxes’ or ‘taxation’ are to UK taxation and to all corresponding worldwide taxes and similar duties in respect of which the Club has legal responsibilities.

 LFC is committed to full compliance with all statutory obligations and full disclosure to relevant tax authorities.
 The Club’s tax affairs are managed in a way which takes into account the Club’s wider corporate reputation in line with LFC’s overall high standards of governance.
 LFC acts as a responsible global corporate citizen.

 Ultimate responsibility for LFC’s tax strategy and compliance rests with the Board of LFC.
 The Board ensures that LFC’s tax strategy is one of the factors considered in all investments and significant business decisions taken.